skybet/skybet.github.io/README.md

 ### Rendering the Site Locally

 To render the site locally you need to `cd` into your cloned repository and run `bundle install` to install jekyll and jekyll-feed.
-You can then run `jeykll serve` which will result in the site being available on `http://127.0.0.1:4000/`, re-rendering if you make any changes.
+You can then run `rake` (which calls `jekyll serve`) which will result in the site being available on `http://127.0.0.1:4000/`, re-rendering if you make any changes.

 ### Adding a new Article